flairNLP/transformer-ranker/docs/02-examples.md

 # Load a list of popular 'base' models
 language_models = prepare_popular_models('base')

-# Initialize the ranker, but also let it know what the text and label column is
+# Initialize the Ranker, but also let it know what the text and label column is
 ranker = TransformerRanker(dataset_pos,
                            dataset_downsample=0.5,
                            text_column="tokens", # in this dataset, the text column is labeled "tokens"